galaxyproject/galaxy-hub/content/community/sig/mass-spectrometry/index.md

 ## ... analyze my MS data!

-You can start with the workshops related to analysis of [proteomic](https://training.galaxyproject.org/training-material/topics/proteomics/) or [metabolomic](https://training.galaxyproject.org/training-material/topics/metabolomics/) data in Galaxy.
+You can start with the [introduction to proteomics](https://training.galaxyproject.org/training-material/topics/proteomics/tutorials/introduction/slides.html#1) or [introduction to metabolomics](https://training.galaxyproject.org/training-material/topics/metabolomics/tutorials/introduction/slides.html#1).
+Then follow with other tutorials: analysis of [proteomic](https://training.galaxyproject.org/training-material/topics/proteomics/) or [metabolomic](https://training.galaxyproject.org/training-material/topics/metabolomics/) data in Galaxy.

 Also, the GalaxyP team provides slides to [conference talks](https://galaxyp.org/conference-presentations/#presentations) or materials from [workshops](https://galaxyp.org/workshops/)